 (j) comply with legal obligations and protect our lawful interests.

 We may not be able to do these things without your personal information.
-For example, we may not be able to provide our services, communicate with you or deal with your enquiries.
+For example, we may not be able to provide our services, communicate with you or deal with your enquiries without such information.

 We also use your personal information to promote and market products and services to you, including through telephone and electronic methods such as email, SMS, websites and mobile apps.
 This is to keep you informed of products, services and special offers and may continue after you cease to acquire services from us.